HubSpot/cms-react/examples/getting-started/README.md

 This will clone only the `getting-started` directory from within cms-react repository down to your local file system.

 ### Setting up your `hubspot.config.yaml` file
 In order to develop locally and deploy your code to your HubSpot portal.
 You will need to configure a `hubspot.config.yaml` file.
 Run `hs init` from the root of the repository and follow the prompts to setup your `hubspot.config.yaml` file.
-Keep in mind that when setting up JS assets for the first time, you will need to deactivate and regenerate your personal access key, ensuring it includes `CMS Pages`, `Design Manager`, `Developer Projects`, and `GraphQL Data Fetching` permissions.
+Keep in mind that when setting up JS assets for the first time, you will need to deactivate and regenerate your personal access key, ensuring it includes `CMS Pages`, `Design Manager` and `Developer Projects` permissions.
 See the [HubSpot CLI documentation](https://developers.hubspot.com/docs/cms/guides/getting-started-with-local-development) for more information.

 > **Warning:** If you are using an existing access key from a previous call to `hs init` or `hs auth`, you will need to deactivate and regenerate the access key to include new scopes necessary for local CMS React development.